MID-IST-FALL-2018/elastic-math-server/README.md

 * The server may receive messages from clients but cannot send messages to clients.

 * The amount of workers depends on the submitted tasks.
 At any point in time there can be at most `max` workers and at least `min` workers.
 When a task is submitted, if there are no available workers and the number of active workers is equal to `max` a new worker may be created.
-Also, every `tick` seconds, the amount of idle workers must be revise, if the number of idle workers is greater than `min`, then a worker must be terminated.
+Also, every `tick` seconds, the amount of idle workers must be revised, if the number of idle workers is greater than `min`, then a worker must be terminated.

 * If a task request is received, the amount of active workers is equal to `max`, and none of the workers can currently work on the task, then the task must be set as pending.
 When a worker finishes processing a task, the server must make sure that, if there are pending task, the worker will immediately work in one of them.